bradduy/MagikaDocumentFromPixel/README.md

 > *A small model, fast inference, CPU-friendly, constant-cost preprocessing, confidence-aware output — used as a routing or gating component, not as a final answer.*

 ![Full architecture, read left-to-right](assets/architecture.png)

-*Fig. 2 — Full architecture, read left-to-right.
-The **Edge Prior Module (EPM)** extracts an edge map in three steps — grayscale → Laplacian filter → standardize — and concatenates it onto the RGB photo as a 4th input channel.
-The shared CNN is evaluated at five image resolutions (256, 320, 384, 448, 512); the Σ/5 block averages per-scale predictions, and the routing diamond emits `sharp`, `uncertain`, or `blurred` depending on whether the averaged confidence clears τ = 0.60.
-The `uncertain` bucket is the deliberate abstention that routes low-confidence cases to a heavier model or a human. 🔥 = learnable; ❄️ = frozen / parameter-free.*

 ### Recipe (F1 = 0.9803)